chris968/zfs-usedspacebysnapshots/README.md

 # Description:

-This script reports the space used by snapshot on a zfs volume or dataset and her children, the output can be a summary of all used space of a detail per chidlren.
+This script report the space used by snapshots on a zfs volume or dataset and her children.
+The output can be a summary of all used space of the children or a detail per chidlren.

 # Usage: